 All Members enjoy access to a network of more than 150 clubs worldwide, visible on the interactive map above.

 Whether you're traveling abroad on business or for a well-earned vacation, take advantage of this network of clubs, some of which feature overnight rooms and dining facilities in the heart of the city.

-If you wish to use the facilities of a club with which we have a reciprocal agreement, simply request an introductory letter online or from Member Services and present it at the reciprocal club's front desk.
+Members should simply request an introductory letter from Member Services and present it at the reciprocal club's front desk.

-Reciprocal club members are welcome to use Tokyo American Club, in accordance with the reciprocal club agreement.
+Reciprocal club members are welcome to use the Club's facilities and Guest Studios, in accordance with the reciprocal club agreement.

 The English pub is every bit a British institution as the royals themselves, but if you find yourself in London yearning for more than the taps at your adopted local, the historic City University Club promises an elevated experience.

 Founded in 1895 by Oxford and Cambridge alumni, the dining club welcomes any and all midday epicureans.
 On weekdays, the dining room, decorated with art on loan from London collections, offers British-influenced continental fare.
 As for your choice of digestif, take a tip from author and past patron Evelyn Waugh: a single malt at the bar or glass of red by the fireplace.